Skip to main content

 2. LocatedPlace - zipcodes with a location only,

-3. Place - zip codes without either.
+3. Place - zip codes without location and population.

 These types naturally form an inheritance hierarchy.
 Think about what the hierarchy should be before you click the answer.
 Hint: The top-most parent (superclass) should be the most abstract.